 \\\ The 15 credit option is selected if the student is approved to declare a minor by his/her major advisor.
+The 36 credit option is selected if the student is approved to not declare a minor.

 MAJOR COURSES FOR THE BACHELOR OF ARTS DEGREE IN MASS COMMUNICATIONS TELECOMMUNICATIONS - ELECTRONIC MEDIA TRACK (BOTH SPECIALTIES) BY LEVEL AND SEQUENCE